Vellangallur Grama Panchayath: Demographics

 The population is 32,846, including 15,599 men and 17,247 women.

 The literacy rate is 88.19%.
 Male literacy is 93.22% and female literacy is 83.76%.

 Economy

-Bank branches in this panchayat include Canara Bank, Indian Overseas Bank, South Indian Bank, Panjab National Bank, Federal Bank and Dhanalakshmi Bank.
+Bank branches in this Panchayat include Canara Bank, Indian Overseas Bank, South Indian Bank, Punjab National Bank, Federal Bank and Dhanalakshmi Bank.
 Several other Cooperative banks are present.

 Salim Ali Foundation runs a sustainable development project.
 The Project envisages development without damaging the environment.